Review: Russell’s Reserve Bourbon

 Bourbon, by law, has to be at least 51 percent distilled from corn.
-In the case of Russell's Reserve Bourbon, I'd be willing to be the other 49 percent is rye.
+In the case of Russell’s Reserve Bourbon, it seems like the other 49 percent is rye.

 At 90 proof, the bourbon is improved with a little water, but still it lacks uniqueness.
 Part of the Wild Turkey family, it shares some of its DNA with its pappy, also displaying distinct apple notes but also coming off as thin.
 I've tried it for four nights running in various proportions of whiskey and water, with consistent notes.